• Skip to primary navigation

 • Salsa verde: Also known as tomatillo salsa verde sauce.
 I buy a store-bought mild version.
 But feel free to use a homemade green enchilada sauce if you have one.

-• Large flour tortillas: Use gluten-free if desired.
-Or you can also make a stacked casserole-style version with corn tortillas.
+• Large flour tortillas: Be sure to use gluten-free if desired.
+I try to find organic whole grain tortillas when possible.
+Or you can also make a "stacked" casserole-style version with corn tortillas!

 Open tortilla with filling of white beans and corn on top